-- 2.2.3 The Shares must satisfy the legal requirements in the country in which the Company is incorporated and must be issued in accordance with the applicable formal requirements. - 2.2.4 The Shares must be freely transferable, and the articles of association must be drafted accordingly. - 2.2.5 Listing applications must cover the entire class of shares. - 1 Shares issued in conjunction with subsequent new issues are listed in accordance with the Exchange's practice and applicable legal requirements. - 2.2.6 The Company shall also apply for listing of all Share-related Securities.
-Listing will take place if the Exchange deems that conditions exist for fair, orderly and efficient trading in such securities. - 1 If, pursuant to law, a prospectus is required for the listing of additional shares or transferable securities in accordance with the provisions above, the Company must ensure that such a prospectus is prepared and approved by a competent authority, and published, prior to listing of the new securities. - 2.2.7 Conditions must exist for fair, orderly and efficient trading in the Shares. - 2.2.8 Provided that no less than 10 percent of the Shares are in public hands and the Company has a sufficient number of shareholders, conditions are deemed to exist for fair, orderly and efficient trading in the Shares. - 1 In this context, the term "public hands" means that the Shares are owned by someone who directly or indirectly owns less than 10 percent of the share capital.
+- 2.2.3 The Shares must satisfy the legal requirements in the country in which the Company is incorporated and must be issued in accordance with the applicable formal requirements. - 2.2.4 The Shares must be freely transferable, and the articles of association must be drafted accordingly. - 2.2.5 Listing applications must cover the entire class of shares. - 3 Shares issued in conjunction with subsequent new issues are listed in accordance with the Exchange's practice and applicable legal requirements. - 2.2.6 The Company shall also apply for listing of all Share-related Securities, with the exception of Share-related Securities issued to a small number of investors without the intention that the securities shall be subject to public trading. - That the application for listing must include all Share-related Securities means, for example, that following a rights issue of units, the Company must apply for listing of all securities in the unit.
+However, an application for listing need not be made for, for example, warrants issued as part of an incentive programs or option programs aimed at a smaller group of investors.
+If, pursuant to law, a prospectus is required for the listing of additional shares or transferable securities in accordance with the provisions above, the Company must ensure that such a prospectus is prepared and approved by a competent authority, and published, prior to listing of the new securities. - 2.2.7 Conditions must exist for fair, orderly and efficient trading in the Shares. - 2.2.8 Provided that no less than 10 percent of the Shares are in public hands and the Company has a sufficient number of shareholders, conditions are deemed to exist for fair, orderly and efficient trading in the Shares. - In this context, the term "public hands" means that the Shares are owned by someone who directly or indirectly owns less than 10 percent of the share capital.
 When calculating which Shares are not in public hands, all holdings owned by natural or legal persons who are closely-related or otherwise expected to have a common stance on the Company's management are aggregated.
 Shares held by directors and management, or holdings through related legal persons such as pension funds managed by the Company, are also not deemed to be in public hands.
 Shares held by shareholders who have undertaken not to divest shares during an extended period of time (lock-up) are included when aggregating Shares which are not in public hands.